CloudRepublic/cloudrepublic-blog/source/_posts/Azure-Blueprints.md

 This essentially creates a bottleneck within the company.
 You can manage when one or two teams ask questions or need assistance when creating resources.
 But when you have more than ten teams the central team will be delayed in their work.

 This is where Azure Blueprints comes into play!

+By using Azure Blueprints not only can we define how the resources should be made and used so that we always end up with the same result as the Blueprint describes.
+We can also check upon these created resources and make sure that they comply to the set of rules made by the enterprise.
+This makes sure that the enterprise does not have to interfere everytime resources are requested as they have already made sure that the blueprints use their rules.

+This removes the bottleneck described above as development teams can ask the group responsible for the Governance of Azure Resources to create certain resources for them.
+All the group has to do is use the correct blueprint on the subscription of the development team and they will have the resources they request without having to do anything themselves.

 What is Azure Blueprints?
 ---